VRChat: Social mutes

 Within the VRChat community, it is not considered unusual or rude for an individual to stay silent at most or all times.
 These users, called "mutes" in a non-derogatory context, have meaningful social interactions through expressive gesticulation or writing and are unlikely to speak even when asked repeatedly.
 Silence as a social norm makes it easier for active participation by users with social anxiety, muteness including selective mutism, gender dysphoria and deafness.

-Within VRChat, pens are widely available and can often be used to write in mid-air in a fashion that would be impossible in reality.
+Within VRChat, pens are widely available and can often be used to write in mid-air.

-Mutes are strongly integrated into the culture of VRChat, social spaces are often fitted with communication tools catering to them, such as pens and keyboards.
+Mutes are strongly integrated into the culture of VRChat.
+Social spaces are often fitted with communication tools catering to them, such as pens and keyboards.
 They also benefit from prevalent sign language materials.
 Despite this, mute communication is often more challenging than vocal communication.
-Mutes are not universally accepted and may be harassed or ignored by some vocal users.
+Mutes are not universally accepted and may be harassed or ignored by some speaking users.

-Mutes are the subject of a social trend whereby vocal users "adopt" them, and refer to them as their "personal mute" or "my mute".
+Mutes are the subject of a social trend whereby speaking users "adopt" them, and refer to them as their "personal mute" or "my mute".
 Mutes might seek adoption because their chaperone could mediate and include them in vocal social spaces.
 The practice has been controversial because it may infantilize or objectify the adoptees (who have been compared to pets or Pokémon) or surrender too much social control over them.

-In a survey investigating the reasons for VR users not speaking (n=324), the results were diverse: 26.6% responded saying they were muted due to their voice not matching their avatar; 35.8% due to social anxiety; 13.9% as a strategy to avoid harassment; and 12.7% due to disabilities.
+A 2025 study of social media posts by VRChat mutes (n=324) classified their stated reasons for not speaking: 26.6% mentioned that they were muted due to their voice not matching their avatar; 35.8% due to social anxiety; 13.9% as a strategy to avoid harassment; and 12.7% due to disabilities.

 Controversies

 Use by minors

 In February 2022, a BBC News report accused the service of not providing enough safeguards to prevent minors from entering worlds that may contain adult themes and interactions.
-In September 2023, VRChat added a "content gating" system that allows avatars and worlds to be flagged for containing adult themes, suggestive content, violence, and/or horror; by default, all flagged content is blocked for users under the age of 18.
+In September 2023, VRChat added a "content gating" system that allows avatars and worlds to be tagged by users for containing adult themes, suggestive content, violence, and/or extreme horror; by default, all flagged content is blocked for users whose profiles declare that they are under the age of 18.
 For users over the age of 18, filters are turned off by default, and may be customized based on user preferences.

 In November 2024, it was announced that VRChat would be adding support for opt-in age verification, which allows users to restrict access to instances to those verified as being 18 years of age or older.
-This feature utilizes a third-party age verification provider, and was trialed initially among selected communities before becoming widely available to Plus subscribers.
+This feature utilizes the third-party identity verification provider Persona, and was trialed initially among selected communities before becoming widely available to VRC+ subscribers in January 2025.